Finance in Motion GmbH

-The eco.business Fund has published its third Impact Report, “5 Years of Investing in Sustainability”.
+The eco.business Fund has published its fourth Impact Report, “Partnerships for Sustainability”.

 The fund aims to promote business and consumption practices that contribute to biodiversity conservation, to the sustainable use of natural resources and to mitigate climate change and adapt to its impacts, in Latin America, the Caribbean, and sub-Saharan Africa.